pimcore/pimcore/bundles/PersonalizationBundle/doc/Development_Documentation/README.md

 # Targeting and Personalization

-The following section describes the technical concepts and aspects of the Pimcore targeting enginge.
+The following section describes the technical concepts and aspects of the Pimcore targeting engine.
 For usage description and feature listing see your [user docs](../../../User_Documentation/08_Targeting_and_Personalization/README.md) first.